sabio-engineering/cookbook-dvelp/handbook/information-security/acceptable-use.md

 directories containing personal content.
 Any one utility program should only have access to one type of directory.

+### Unacceptable Use of Proxy Applications

+Proxy Applications can be used to alter the requests used to communicate between two servers - for example by editing the headers and/or payload to add authentication and authorisation tokens.
+The use of these is prohibited, as they make it difficult to audit and maintain functionality in our codebases.j

 ## Personal Mobile Phone and Tablet Usage

 All personal mobile computing devices used to access DVELP-managed data must be